 If the saying “A journey of a thousand miles begins with a single step” is true, then for climbers, that first step is bouldering.
 According to REI’s beginner climbing guide, bouldering is the “absolute simplest form of climbing.”
 For those looking to try, you’ll only need a pair of climbing shoes, a chalk pouch, and a “crash pad” to soften and protect landings.
 Most climbing gyms will provide all three.

 Once you graduate from bouldering and put on a climbing harness, you’ll start your journey of free climbing.
 However, despite the scary-sounding name, you’ll be safely secured at all times.
 If you fall at a climbing gym during a free climb, you’ll typically only fall a short distance until your safety rope kicks in, keeping you hanging above the ground and able to resume your climb.
 Another benefit of free climbing with a belay is the ability to take a break when needed.
 Your climbing partner below will use their weight with a pulley system to help keep you weightless on the wall when needed.
-Roped free climbing can be broken down into three categories: top rope climbing, lead climbing, and traditional (or expertly known as “trad”) climbing.
+Roped free-climbing can be broken down into three categories: Top-rope climbing, lead climbing, and traditional (or expertly known as “trad”) climbing.
 Let’s take a closer look at each.

 Top Rope Climbing

-Top rope climbing is what most beginner climbers are familiar with.
+Top-rope climbing is what most beginner climbers are familiar with.
 This technique requires a climber’s rope system to be anchored above them at all times.
 On the ground, a belay partner will act as a counterweight, “eating up” excess rope fed back by the ascending climber.
 Communication between the climber and their belay partner is essential.
-Since the belay partner is responsible for maintaining the climber’s rope security, anytime a climber starts to ascend more quickly (or more slowly) the belay partner must adjust their technique to keep up with the pace.
-Top rope climbing can be done at either an indoor gym or an outdoor wall.
+The belay partner is responsible for maintaining the climber’s rope security, so when a climber starts to ascend more quickly (or more slowly), the belay partner must adjust their technique to keep up with the pace.
+Top-rope climbing can be done at either an indoor gym or an outdoor wall.

 A type of lead climbing, traditional, or trad, climbing involves moving and re-moving your anchoring gear as you ascend the wall.
 An assortment of removable gear (such as nuts and cams) will accompany you on your way to the summit, providing you with the necessary security to keep you from falling.
 Requiring the added knowledge of how to use a whole new class of gear, trad climbing is not for the faint of heart — nor the casual climber.